Source code for sparkle.structures.performance_dataframe

 Returns:

-The best configuration and its aggregated performance.
+The (best) configuration id and its aggregated performance.

 """